edgio-docs/edgio-docs/src/pages/guides/logs/server_logs.md

 You may view these console messages in real time or as log data.

--   **Real Time:** From within the {{ PORTAL }}, load the desired deployment and then click on the `SERVER` tab.
+-   **Real Time:** From within the {{ PORTAL_LINK }}, load the desired deployment and then click on the `SERVER` tab.
 Focus on specific data by limiting the output to your IP address or through a regular expression.
 -   **Log Data:** Retrieve log data from an AWS S3 bucket.

     <Callout type="info">